pingswept/me30-website/content/logistics/exercises.md

 While we're at this, let's also determine the maximum current that the motor draws.

-Your motor draws max current when it's working as hard as it can but not able to move its shaft anymore - that's called motor stall.
-When stalled, your motor behaves like a resistor.
+Your motor draws max current when it's working as hard as it can but not able to move its shaft due to the resistance it's encountering.
+That's called motor stall.

 Use your multimeter to measure the resistance of your motor when not powered - i.e., when not moving.
-Divide voltage by resistance to get max current drawn.
+Divide 12 volts by that resistance to find the max current your motor is capable of drawing.

-Note that if you can estimate how much power a task will require, you can start to figure out what voltage this motor would need to deliver that power (assuming perfect efficiency, for now).
-That's the first step toward deciding whether this is the right motor for whatever you're building.

 ## 22. Motor speed-torque curve (Class 14 or 15)